Yorkshire Terrier - Breed Facts & Characteristics

 In other fun facts about the Yorkshire Terrier, did you know that the puppies are born with floppy ears?
 What is more, in some cases, they remain that way for life.
 This is only an issue if you intend to show your Yorkie, as the judges look for upright ears in the breed, but it is in no way a problem for the dog.
 Also, many people find it a rather endearing quality.

-Physical characteristics of Yorkshire Terrier
+Illustration of black and brown Yorkshire Terrier

 1.Head